-The design and implementation of a new Remuneration Structure of the LEAD Management Development Programme was suspended to link performance with rewards, and replace the seniority-based but will resume in the coming year with the participation of 20 incremental salary scales has also been suspended.
-However, Supervisors and Middle Managers.
-The development of a proprietary renegotiating the remuneration structure with unions, which Leadership Development Programme, "Leading the Beachcomber remains a priority, will be tackled over the coming year.
-Way" is under way.
+The design and implementation of a new Remuneration Structure to link performance with rewards, and replace the seniority-based incremental salary scales has also been suspended.
+However, renegotiating the remuneration structure with unions, which remains a priority, will be tackled over the coming year.